AnyBody/AMMR4-Beta/Docs/body/glasgow_maastricht_foot_model.md

     :::{admonition} **Kinematic improvement only**
     :class: warning
-    The Toe Flexion configuration is intendended for kinematic improvements only.
+    The Toe Flexion configuration is intended for kinematic improvements only.
 Please don't use it to evaluate intrinsic loads in the foot!
     :::